 - Being a little too willing to let our “primitive” and fear-based brains overpower more deliberate, rational thought.

-In fact, it seems that these fears are often promulgated by entities that seek to manipulate us.
+In fact, it seems entities that seek to manipulate us promulgate these fears.

 This topic weighed on my mind when I ran across a very wise and compelling essay called Tigers, Tigers.
 It’s written by Susan Schorn, author of Smile at Strangers and Other Lessons In the Art of Living Fearlessly.
 She graciously allowed me to reprint below.

-Enjoy—and check out the video sharing Susan’s fascinating and often wittily told journey from a “small child with a small personality” into a powerful writer and martial-arts instructor who teaches violence prevention.
+Enjoy—and check out the video above.
+Susan shares fascinating and an often wittily told journey from a “small child with a small personality” into a powerful writer and martial-arts instructor who teaches violence prevention.

 by Susan Schorn